mananex/movie_website/README.md

 #### Step 2.
 Setting options.

-You need to install Python on your computer first.
-I am using Python 3.7.9.<br/>
-After that, you need to install pgAdmin to run the PostgreSQL server.
+To set options, you need to open the ```postgres_manager.py``` file, and set the required options there in the appropriate variables.

 <hr>